-Direct Support (DS): A mission requiring a force to support another specific assigned operational mission or an administrative move from one location to another.

-The ordered movement of a resource or resources to an Dispatch:

-Emergency: Absent a Presidentially declared emergency, any

-incident(s), human-caused or natural, that requires responsive action to protect life or property.
-Under reference (h), an emergency means any occasion or instance for which, in the determination of the President, Federal assistance is needed to supplement State and local efforts and capabilities to save lives and to protect property and public health and safety, or to lessen or avert the threat of a catastrophe in any part of the United States.
+- Direct A mission requiring a force to support another Support(DS): specific force and authorizing it to answer directly the supported force's request for assistance. - Dispatch: The ordered movement of a resource or resources to an assigned operational mission or an administrative move from one location to another. - Emergency: Absent a Presidentially declared emergency, any incident(s), human-caused or natural, that requires responsive action to protect life or property.
+Under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, an emergency means any occasion or instance for which, in the determination of the President, Federal assistance is needed to supplement State and local efforts and capabilities to save lives and to protect property and public health and safety, or to lessen or avert the threat of a catastrophe in any part of the United States. - EmergencyAn urgent need for assistance or relief as a result ofIncident:an action that will likely lead to grave consequences.